Azure/azure-sdk-for-net/sdk/databoxedge/Azure.ResourceManager.DataBoxEdge/README.md

-# Microsoft Azure Data Box Edge Management client library for .NET
+# Microsoft Azure Data Box Edge management client library for .NET

 Microsoft Azure Data Box Edge is a physical network appliance, shipped by Microsoft, that sends data in and out of Azure.
 Data Box Edge is additionally equipped with AI-enabled edge computing capabilities that help you analyze, process, and transform the on-premises data before uploading it to the cloud.